tkanos/minikube_kubernetes_tutorial/README.md

 ```bash
 kubectl run test-nginx --image=nginx --replicas=2 --port=80 --expose --service-overrides='{ "spec": { "type": "LoadBalancer" } }'
 ```
-You can see your 2 replicas some seconds later "running" by typing (if it's on
+You can see your 2 replicas some seconds later "running" by typing

 ```bash
 kubectl get pod
 ```